PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Heat map showing fatal collsisions outside of the 5 km radius to nearest hospital*

 5 km might not seem far, but according to [TomTom](https://www.tomtom.com/traffic-index/new-york-traffic/), the time it takes to travel 10 km is on average 24 min for 2022.
 That is 12 mins for 5 km distance.
 This does not take into account that Ambulances travel faster on average than normal cars.
 However, it would still take time to call the emergency services and for the ambulance to get going.
+Likewise, the distance given here is the straight line distance, which is significantly shorter than if one actually drove on the roads.

 ## Hospital Stress: Added Strain due to Distant Collisions